ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 At least one identifier for an identity document MUST be included in the protected header of the COSE envelope.

 Issuers MUST rotate verification keys for signature checking in well-defined cryptoperiods (see {{KEY-MANAGEMENT}}).
-Issuers MAY migrate to new signing and verification algorithms, but the Transparency Service remains responsible for admitting Signed Statements that complies with its active Registration Policies.
+Transparency Services MUST specify their supported signature algorithms in their Registration Policies.
 The `kid` header parameter MUST be present when the `x5t` header parameter is not present.
 Key discovery protocols are out-of-scope of this document.